Happy New Year and welcome back to Year One! I hope that you have all enjoyed your Christmas and are ready for the next step in your learning.

 Our topic is ‘To Infinity and Beyond’.
 We will be learning about various aspects of space, including planets in our solar system, astronauts and famous journeys to Space.

-During the Spring term, we will be focusing on different materials and their properties.
+Science During the Spring term, we will be focusing on different materials and their properties.
 We will be classifying objects and materials and aim to identify the different materials objects are made from.
-In March, there will be a school ‘Science Week’ where the children will have the opportunity to complete a range of different experiments and activities.
+There will be a school ‘Science Week’ where the children will have the opportunity to complete a range of different experiments and activities.

 In History we will be learning about astronauts, including Neil Armstrong and Tim Peake.
 We will be looking closely at the first landing on the moon and completing a Non-Fiction Talk for Writing unit about Neil Armstrong.
 We will also be looking at toys and comparing the old to the new.
 In Geography we will be looking at seasonal changes across the year, linking to our Science work.
 We will also be creating our own maps to reflect a rockets’ journey through Space, as well as mapping the school grounds.

-We will be creating our own Space surfaces using Modroc, focusing on textures and the different colours of each planet.
-The children will also make their own jetpacks and design space food and packaging, based upon their own design criteria.
+Art/Design & Technology We will be creating our own Space surfaces using Modroc, focusing on textures and the different colours of each planet.
+The children will also make their own jet packs and design space food and packaging, based upon their own design criteria.

-The children will have P.E on a Tuesday and Thursday with Ministry 4 Sport.
+P.E: The children will have P.E on a Thursday with Ministry 4 Sport.
 Please ensure correct kit is in school daily and clearly labelled with your child’s name.
 They will be working initially on; Ball Skills- agility, spatial awareness, sending, receiving and co-ordination.

 English, Phonics, Maths and Spelling homework will be given out each Friday.
 It is also expected that children complete 5 minutes worth of spelling practice every day, as well as daily reading.